Strul

 Strul is a 1988 Swedish action comedy film directed by Jonas Frick.

 Synopsis

 Conny is a chemistry teacher who is framed for drug possession.
 Unable to prove his innocence he ends up in prison.
 When he finds a secret exit, some inmates "persuade" him to participate in a heist.
 Things become extremely hectic as he tries to prove his innocence as well as "helping" his inmates.
-When Conny thinks that it couldn't possibly get any worse he meets Susanne, a policewoman...
+When Conny thinks that it could not possibly get any worse he meets Susanne, a policewoman...

 Cast and characters

 Björn Skifs (pictured in 2014), who portrayed Conny Rundqvist.